-Many Ottawa cyclists will have noticed this beautiful old house located at the western end of the Laurier Bike Path overlooking Nanny Goat Hill that has recently been put up for sale.
-Information on the house along with some interior shots can be found on this real estate posting.
-The posting claims the house was designed by architect John W.H.
+Many Ottawa cyclists will have noticed this beautiful old house located at the western end of the Laurier Bike Path overlooking Nanny Goat Hill.
+A recent real estate posting for the house claimed it was designed by architect John W.H.
 Watts , one of the most successful architects in Ottawa at the turn of the last century.
 Watts was born in Teignmouth, England in 1850 and died on August 26, 1917.
 He came to Canada in 1873.

 The following 13km bike tour visits a number of buildings designed by Watts, starting with the grand old house at Laurier and Bronson.

 This map indicates our starting point as a green house icon.
 The purple line is our bike route.
 The one-block section of the route shown in orange is where I recommend walking your bike along the sidewalk for reasons explained below when we get there.